juliekim0918/my-jpfp/README.md

 - [ X ] Create option for students to be ordered based on lastName on all-students view
 - [ X ] Create option for students to be ordered based on GPA on all-students view
-- [ ] Create option for campuses to be ordered based on number of enrolled students on all-campuses view
+- [ X ] Create option for campuses to be ordered based on number of enrolled students on all-campuses view

 #### Filtering